mdoleh/WatchYourBAC/README.md

 # Watch Your BAC

-Simple web application to compute one's Blood Alcohol Content (BAC) built using Angular 2.0 and Unit tested with Jamine 2.4.1.
+Simple web application to compute one's Blood Alcohol Content (BAC) built using Angular 2.0 and Unit tested with Jasmine 2.4.1.

 ## Run the app